-Antibiotics are used also for other purposes than to treat bacterial infections in humans.
+Antibiotics are used on a large scale in animals and agriculture.
 As in human medicine, some of this use is prudent, while some is improper.
-Any antibiotic use runs the risk of promoting survival of resistant bacteria.
+Any antibiotic use can promote survival and spread of resistant bacteria.

-- When growing fruits and vegetables.
+- To prevent bacterial infections when growing fruits and vegetables.
 Antibiotics are sometimes sprayed on or injected into fruit and vegetable crops.

 What are the consequences for human health?

-Scientists across the globe have provided evidence that antibiotic use in the non-human sector is a contributing factor in the development and spread of antibiotic resistant bacteria in the environment, as well as for some of the resistance and multidrug-resistance we see in human pathogenic bacteria.
-Read more in How did we end up here? – Antibiotics in the environment.
+Scientists have provided evidence that antibiotic use in the animal/agricultural sector is a contributing factor in the development and spread of antibiotic resistant bacteria in animals and the environment, as well as for some of the resistance we see in human pathogenic bacteria.
+Read more in Antibiotics in the environment.

 Consequences for human health – The example of colistin resistance

-Meanwhile, colistin was marketed to farmers as an efficient food additive.
+Meanwhile, colistin was marketed to farmers both for treatment and prevention of disease and in some countries also for growth promotion.
 Unfortunately, colistin use in agriculture lead to selection of resistance.
-When the mcr-1 gene was discovered, the disaster became apparent. mcr-1 provides colistin resistance and is located on a plasmid, a mobile genetic element.
+When the mcr-1 gene was discovered, a potential for disaster became apparent. mcr-1 provides colistin resistance and is located on a plasmid, a mobile genetic element.
 This makes it transferrable between different strains and even species of bacteria.
-Now, bacteria with mcr-1 has been found worldwide in the environment, animals and humans – even causing disease in patients.
+Now, bacteria with mcr-1, along with several variants of the gene, have been found worldwide in the environment, animals and humans – even causing disease in patients.

 Below is a selection of resources introducing the magnitude and scope of the problem.